Trodek/CutScene-Manager-Research/README.md

 Actions are each change that happens on the cutscene.
 From a camera movement to a change in the text.

 Actions have a type that define what they should do.
-Depending on the type they behaviour and definition are differents.
+Depending on the type they behaviour and definition are different.

 This manager has eight different actions:
 - Move